brentmartin/CodeSchool/Try_jQuery/Lesson-3/readme.md

 ##3.15 Relative Traversing III
 _250 PTS_
 Rather than clicking on the button to show the message, we've decided to allow travelers to click on the entire <li> element.
 Change the call to on() to target .tour elements instead of button elements.
 After that change, $(this) will reference the clicked <li>.
 Let's remove the closest() method so that .append(message) still works.
 Then, use find to locate the button element and remove() it.

+##3.16 Traversing and Filtering
+_250 PTS_
+**Video**

+##3.17 Fetching Data From the DOM I
+_250 PTS_
+Let's add a bit more incentive to get people to book these tours by offering a discount if they book today.
+Create a discount variable, and then assign the discount that is stored in the data() attribute on the .tour element.
+To assign the correct data value, traverse from the clicked button, $(this), to the closest .tour element, and then use data() to find the discount.
+We don't need to do anything with the discount variable just yet.